- What Causes My Locally Stored Videos to Stutter and Glitch During Playback?

 - Type Wallpaper in the search bar and select “Choose background, slideshow, or solid color as your background mode” from the results.

-- Now click on Background and select Picture or Solid color.
-But if you would rather keep the slideshow on, set a longer time interval (30 minutes or 1 hour).
+- Now click “Background” and select “Picture or Solid” color.
+But if you would rather keep the slideshow on, set a longer interval (30 minutes or 1 hour).

-Fix 5: Change Your Browser Settings
+Solution 5: Change Your Browser Settings

 In Google Chrome, there’s a feature known as hardware acceleration that could be causing the stuttering issues while streaming your videos.

-- Click on Settings.
+- Click on “Settings.”

 The next thing you can do is to update Chrome’s WideVine component.
 Follow the easy steps below to get it done.
-But first you have to clear your cookies and other browsing data:

 - Launch the browser and open a new tab.

-- Press Ctrl + Shift + Delete.
+- Press “Ctrl + Shift + Delete.”
 This will lead you straight to the “Clear browsing data” page.